psrearick/customer-dashboard/docs/getting-started.md

 ### Available Stacks

+You can discover all available stacks by running `./bin/app list`, which shows each stack's services and purpose.

 - **Default** (`./bin/app stack up` or `./bin/app stack up -s default`) - Standard Nginx + PHP-FPM setup
   - This is the default stack used when no `-s` option is provided
 - **FrankenPHP** (`./bin/app stack up -s frankenphp`) - Modern HTTP/3 server, accessible at http://localhost:8080